Join Our Community of Doers

 We offer fee waivers for qualifying students, which means under many circumstances we will waive the $85 application fee for students with high financial need.
 Through your Common Application or Coalition Application you may request an application fee waiver online, and your school counselor will receive an email invitation to endorse your request.

-- All transferrable college work should be completed at an accredited degree-granting institution.
+- All transferable college work should be completed at an accredited degree-granting institution.
 College work completed at a vocational, technical, performance, or professional program will not be considered.

 - If you are a high school student in an “early college” or dual-enrollment program earning an associate degree while finishing high school, you should apply as a first-year applicant.